 - A picture or image of your physical COVID-19 Vaccination Record Card

 - Your BHCC ID card (If you have uploaded your full vaccination information to the college)

 - In order to expediate the process, faculty and staff already cleared by HR can use their BHCC ID to swipe at entrances.
 To obtain a BHCC ID card, please login to Atrium Campus Student Link using your BHCCselfservice login credentials.
 Once logged in, click on Upload Your Photo in the gray menu on the left side of the screen.
 Follow the instructions, keeping the acceptable photo guidelines in mind.
 You will receive an email once your BHCC student ID card is ready for pick up.
 In the email, you will also receive a link to book an appointment for pick-up.

 *Individuals not compliant with the vaccination requirements will not be allowed entry, except for quick and limited purposes in the lobby (for example, to ask how to access virtual support, registration, or admission).
-Face masks are required for all campuses and any location offering BHCC classes.

 COVID-19 Vaccine Policy of the Massachusetts Community College System for Students announced November 1, 2021